mongodb/specifications/source/auth/auth.rst

 support the machine authentication flow.
 Drivers MAY support the human authentication flow.

+The MONGODB-OIDC specification refers to the following OIDC concepts:

+- **Identity Provider (IdP)**: A service that manages user accounts and authenticates users or applications, such as Okta or OneLogin.
+In the `Human Authentication Flow`_, the `Human Callback`_ interacts directly the IdP.
+In the `Machine Authentication Flow`_, only the MongoDB server interacts directly the IdP.
+- **Access token**: Used to authenticate requests to protected resources.
+OIDC access tokens are signed JWT strings.
+- **Refresh token**: Some OIDC providers may return a refresh token in addition to an access token.
+A refresh token can be used to retrieve new access tokens without requiring a human to re-authorize the application.
+Refresh tokens are typically only supported by the `Human Authentication Flow`_.

 Machine Authentication Flow
 ```````````````````````````
 The machine authentication flow is intended to be used in cases where human